transparency-everywhere/universeOS/docu/readme.txt

     Filesystem
         Open Files and Links

+______
+Entropy

+Main DB
+Installations(id, host, pubKey, version)

+universe
+    on install/update:
+        creates keypair
+        sends host, pubkey, version to main DB saves pubkey in file, privkey encrypted in file or db or other secure solution receives list of hosts and stores them as a file
+______

-Files and the use of them (outdated
+Files and the use of them (outdated)

 	PHP
 		inc/config.php		//mysql server confid